MicroEJ/docs/SDK6UserGuide/install.rst

 ============

 This chapter will guide you through the installation process of the SDK on your workstation.
-Please first check the System Requirements before proceding.
+First check the System Requirements before proceding.

 System Requirements
 -------------------